rohberg/volto-searchkit-block/README.md

 Please update the settings according to your deployment: `/controlpanel/volto_searchkit_block_control_panel`

+## User documentation

+The search is a fuzzy search, that means typos are compensated.
+Approximate matches and inflections are found.

+### Multiple search strings

+Search results do include at least one of the search strings.

+To force the match of a search string, precede it with "+".
+To exclude matches of a search string, precede it with "-".

+Use wildcards to find matches of words that complement the search string.

+For exact matches of a search string embrace it with quotation marks.

+A search for a word with hyphen is equivalent to a search for the word and the parts of it.
+Example: A search for "LSR-Lehrbetrieb" is equivalent to a search for "LSR-Lehrbetrieb LSR Lehrbetrieb"

+Words with hyphen are matched by searches for part of the words.
+Example: "LSR-Lehrbetrieb" is found by a search for "LSR".

 ## Credits

 This package is a Plone Volto integration of react-searchkit https://www.npmjs.com/package/react-searchkit Copyright (C) 2015-2019 CERN.